heidihuang-wav/quartz/content/Everything I know about fitness & nutrition.md

 If you look hard enough, there will be an activity you enjoy.
 Find what it is and do it.
 Find other people who enjoy the same activity and do it together.

 Aim to do at least 120 min of cardio a week.
-[Research](https://bjsm.bmj.com/content/57/22/1457.citation-tools?utm_source=arnoldspumpclub.schwarzenegger.com&utm_medium=newsletter&utm_campaign=how-to-undo-the-damage-of-sitting) suggests around 22 minutes of "moderate-to-vigorous physical activity" can mitigate the health risks of being mostly inactive.
+[Research](https://bjsm.bmj.com/content/57/22/1457.citation-tools?utm_source=arnoldspumpclub.schwarzenegger.com&utm_medium=newsletter&utm_campaign=how-to-undo-the-damage-of-sitting) suggests around 22 minutes of "moderate-to-vigorous physical activity" per day can mitigate the health risks of being mostly inactive.
 ### My approach
 - I love playing basketball and hiking.
 - I have a jump rope (cheap, accessible, you can jump rope anywhere).